 When used with Zendesk messaging, Answer Bot includes functionality not available through other channels.
-Flow Builder, a click-to-configure tool allows admins to build custom conversational experiences between customers and Answer Bot, delivered across multiple channels and without writing a single line of code.
+Flow Builder, a click-to-configure tool, allows admins to build custom conversational experiences between customers and Answer Bot, and deliver those experiences across multiple channels and without writing a single line of code.
 The addition of Flow Builder allows you to configure how Answer Bot greets your customers, offer quick-reply options and pre-written answers to common questions, provide targeted article recommendations, and more.

 This article includes the following topics: